 Did you tailor Solution Selling® to make it specific to Physio-Control, Inc?

 Tailoring the program to Physio-Control is a key objective of ours.
 What we were able to accomplish was looking at the elements that fit.
-Then, we designed those within an objective that we had to make this a Physio-Control way of selling.
+Then, we designed those within an object that we had to make this a Physio-Control way of selling.

 Part of our own internal branding was to make this something that would last above and beyond just the implementation.
 We put the biggest and greatest minds of our company together and came up with our branding, which is LEAD: Listen, Evaluate, Align, and Deliver, which we felt really comprised the elements of Solution Selling.